-Was it really 40 years ago today that Radio Stars first unleashed their smut and wit on the world?
+Was it really over 40 years ago that Radio Stars first unleashed their smut and wit on the world?
 Yes, it was.
 In 1977, EMI dropped the Sex Pistols, Fleetwood Mac released Rumours, the Clash released White Riot.
 Jimmy Carter was in charge of the USA and Leonid Brezhnev was named Chairman of the Presidium of the Supreme Soviet of the Soviet Union.
 And Radio Stars released their first single.
 In addition, the rings of Uranus were discovered, but let us not be sidetracked by cheap lavatory humour.

 Many reviews have appear and in almost none of them are Shakespearean hair-dos referred to.
 Here they are in full.
 But, if you don’t have the time, you may read a review of the reviews, in which the highlights are extracted for your personal interaction.